 Our rescue work often requires us to socialize rabbits for the purpose of making them more appealing to prospective adopters.
 Most of the time, we are dealing with aloof rabbits, who withdraw from human contact and sometimes nip when picked up.
 Occasionally we take in a decidedly aggressive rabbit who does not withdraw but actually picks a fight with people, objects, or other animals.

-My editoral, “To Love a Mean Rabbit,” addressed my fascination with these combative personalities in 1999.
-I didn’t have the opportunity to take in another truly “mean” one until 2005, when a quarrelsome black-and-white spotted lop entered HRS’s Rabbit Center in Richmond, CA. Though deceivingly cute in appearance, Sinbad soon earned the reputation of being the most vicious rabbit ever to enter the Rabbit Center’s doors.
+My editorial, “To Love a Mean Rabbit,” addressed my fascination with these combative personalities.
+I didn’t have the opportunity to take in another truly “mean” one until several years later, when a quarrelsome black-and-white spotted lop entered HRS’s Rabbit Center in Richmond, CA. Though deceivingly cute in appearance, Sinbad soon earned the reputation of being the most vicious rabbit ever to enter the Rabbit Center’s doors.
 Volunteers wore heavy whenever he had to be moved or handled.

 My husband, Bob, and I brought the “unadoptable” Sinbad home to live in our sanctuary.
 My first get-acquainted attempt was sitting with him on the front porch.
 I wasn’t exactly with him.
 I had to stay on a bench and keep my feet off the floor lest he bite my ankles.
 When it was necessary to pick him up, we had to shield ourselves with jackets, gloves, and towels.

 We could drop in veggies and hay from the top of the pen and attach a water bottle on the outside.
-To change Sinbad’s pellet bowl, one of us had to give him a toy to attack at the far end of the pen, while the other did a quick exchange of pellets.
+To change Sinbad’s pellet bowl, one of us had to give him a toy to attack at the far end of the pen, while the other quickly exchanged pellets.